chandansy/chandansy/README.md

 I am a 23 years old engineer who wants to get started in the world of GEN AI and be prepared for AGI. 👨‍🎓

-Since a year, I am a self-taught Data Analyst in the vast world of ChatGPT, AI and Data Science . 📱
+Since a year, I am exploring  in the vast world of ChatGPT, AI and Data Science and Development. 📱

 Why not learn the machine learning and deep learning to become a data scientist soon?

 May be some development too, with Gen AI around you never know 🧠

+But I love being an Engineer, tinkering and Building stuff

 ---